waadalshammari/HW_Week2_Day3_Inheritance/README.md

 Class functions:
 - inputPerson(): Calls the parent version of inputPerson to read in the name, id, and email address.
 Then prompt for the major and gpa.
-- void printPerson(): Calls the parent version of printPeron to print the name, id, and email address.
+- printPerson(): Calls the parent version of printPeron to print the name, id, and email address.
 Then print the student's major and gpa up to two decimal points.

 How it works:
 - Ask the user to create either a Person or Student.